To plan weekly activities faster, simple lesson plan templates are the way to go.

 The following basic lesson plan template includes space for the key components of the activity.

 It allows you to type in the grade level you teach, subject, date, topic, and lesson.

 Furthermore, you have sufficient space to record your learning goals, materials, teaching objectives, activities, and assessment tools.

-Last but not least, for you teachers who need even more structure when planning weekly activities, grab the “a-bit-more-detailed” simple lesson plan template below.
+For teachers who need even more structure when planning weekly activities, the template below works well.

-It’s basic yet includes every important element that you need in order to carry out a great lesson.
+It’s basic yet includes every important element teachers need in order to carry out a great lesson.

-These very simple lesson plan templates streamline your planning so that you save time.
+These simple lesson plan templates streamline the planning process so that teachers save a significant amount of time.

-Whether you use them directly in Google Slides or print them in PDF format, you’ll have a resource that caters to your planning needs.
+Whether you use them directly in Google Slides/Google Docs or print them in PDF format, you’ll have a resource that caters to your planning needs.

-And when you’re ready to transition to paperless prep, consider using one of these lesson planning apps, designed especially with teachers in mind.
+And when you’re ready to transition to paperless lesson planning, consider using one of these lesson planning apps, designed especially with teachers in mind.